alfovo/pretty/_posts/2019-12-02-emoji-index.md

 ---
 layout: post
-title: Emoji Index
+title: The Emoji Index
 date: 2019-12-02 14:49:03 -0500
-tags: [data, code, genius]
+tags: [data, code, emoji]
 thumbnail: /assets/img/design/paul_data.svg
 ---

 During the winter holidays I built an express application that tallies emojis for all users within the last 1000 messages for all slack channels within a slack team in order to determine how members of work chats use emojis.
 My hypothesis was that members use emojis non-literally for rhetorical or vivid effect.
 This is in contrast to the idea that people use emojis literally, as in the sentence: _I am so 😴 this morning because I haven't had my ☕_.
 I've worked in places where emojis took on an abstract meaning sometimes only tenuously related to their pictographic meaning.

-Here are some examples of emoji slang on teams I have been on:
+Some examples of emoji slang for teams I have been on:

 * 🌾 -- the servers are sleeping soundly
 * 🥩 -- I have deployment related anxiety